exec-helper/source/README.rst

 Installation
 ============
-See :ref:`INSTALL` for more information on:
+See `INSTALL <https://exec-helper.readthedocs.io/en/master/INSTALL.html>`_ for more information on:

 * Using one of the available packages or installers
 * (Cross-)build from source